mwyvr/kid/DESIGN.md

 Within a process, uniqueness is guaranteed.

-In-process uniqueness is delivered by the timestamp and sequence generator; the trailing random sequence is not there to enforce uniqueness.
+In-process uniqueness is delivered by the timestamp and sequence generator; the trailing random field is not there to enforce uniqueness.

 Across processes or machines, there's no coordination, intentionally, as kid IDs remain short by skipping machine ID and PID bytes or additional entropy some